 Time4Learning has many features that benefit just such learners.
 Obviously, the most important aspect is the computer-based learning.
 Seeing your lessons in front of you, instead of depending on listening skills alone, is critical for the visual learner.
 Every subject is presented in a multimedia format and is highly interactive and engaging.
 Visual demonstrations within the lessons aid in making information understandable to right-brained students.

 Because so many visual learners have struggles with the linear tasks of reading and writing, Time4Learning includes strategies for assisting this process.
 Even the highly auditory subject of phonics is presented visually and is supplemented by a holistic literature connection.
 For early readers, Time4Learning provides the “read along” option for reading assignments, where the words of the story are highlighted, allowing visual learners to make the word-sound connection.
 Older students, still not reading fluently at their grade level, have the choice of having their core lessons read aloud to them via a text-to-speech program with cartoon character delivery.
-One of the most powerful features of the writing instruction in the upper elementary/middle grades is the Odyssey Writer.
+One of the most powerful features of the writing instruction in the upper elementary through high school grades is the Odyssey Writer.
 This software includes such visual writing tools as note-card creators, graphic organizers, and the ability to easily insert images and links into their papers.

 One of the biggest complaints about math in elementary schools is the “boredom factor.”
 Visual learners have a double struggle with math when information is presented in sequential steps on a chalkboard and makes no connection to real life.
 Time4Learning online math tackles this problem in several ways.
 First, we make math instruction visual and engaging.
 Second, we include learning games that reinforce the concepts taught.
 Third, we provide instructional content that illustrates how the ideas are applied in real-life situations.